The Renewed Sacraments

 The Christian Community is a church established on earth and anchored in the spiritual world by the seven sacraments in a renewed form.
 Like an open door allowing the wind to blow into a house, the sacraments make it possible for the spirit of Christ to cross the threshold separating heaven and earth, illuminating and blessing the lives of human beings.

-The Act of Consecration of Man is the centerpiece of sacramental life.
+The Consecration of the Human Being is the centerpiece of sacramental life.
 It is a renewal of the archetypal form of early Christian worship, the Mass.

 Baptism receives the child into the religious community, represented particularly by the godparents.
 It brings Christ’s power of transformation into the soul and body of the incarnating child.